tinymce/tinymce-docs/plugins/pageembed.md

 ### Default CSS

-If the `tiny_pageembed_classes` setting is left undefined the default classes will be used, letting you choose between a selection of responsive sizes.
-To make these work on your page please make sure you add this css to the page:
+If the `tiny_pageembed_classes` setting is left undefined, the default classes will be used.
+As a result, a responsive size option can be selected.

+> The following CSS script must be added to the webpage for the default CSS to work correctly.

 ```css
 .tiny-pageembed--21by9,